CuriousR82/AutonotionR/README.md

 ## Introduction <a name="introduction"></a>

 AutonotionR is an open-source project that enables users to create automated websites seamlessly integrated with Notion workspaces.
 This documentation provides a step-by-step guide to set up and customize AutonotionR for your needs.

-## Database Setup <a name="database-setup"></a>

-### Database Template <a name="database-template"></a>

-To get started, use the provided [Database Template](https://shocking-evening-5f4.notion.site/AutonotionR-Database-Template-9aaeb395dcc8414b9993b55c5183f3e5) 📄 to structure your Notion workspace.
-This template includes essential fields required for integration.
-// database screenshots here

-### Filling in Database Key and IDs <a name="filling-in-database-key-ids"></a>

-In your project, create a `.env` file inside the `AutonotionR/server` directory with your Notion integration credentials and database key IDs.
-Refer to the [Build your first integration](https://developers.notion.com/docs/create-a-notion-integration) page by Notion for detailed instructions.
-For your reference, the API key in the project is named `REACT_APP_NOTION_API_KEY`, and the database IDs are named `REACT_APP_<database name>_DATABASE_ID`.

 ## Project Initialization / Forking the Repository <a name="project-initialization"></a>
 To initialize the project, begin by forking the AutonotionR repository to your account.
 Please fork the repository by clicking on the `Fork` button at the top of this repository home, and clone the fork of your repository (`<repo-name>`) with `git clone https://github.com/<your-username>/<repo-name>.git`.